ryantran2165/sudoku-difficulty/Archive/final.md

 &nbsp;&nbsp;&nbsp;&nbsp;
 In this paper, we will utilize a variety of statistical methods from statistics, data mining, and machine learning in an attempt to uncover insights into the key determining factors of Sudoku puzzle difficulty.
 More specifically, we will be taking a closer look at how the number of missing values, the values of the digits themselves, and the structure of such values affect the difficulty of the Sudoku puzzles.

+&nbsp;&nbsp;&nbsp;&nbsp;
+Related works include some public Kaggle notebooks and datasets, but none of them attempt to address the same questions about puzzle difficulty as proposed in this paper.
+Such notebooks and datasets focused on data exploration and applying machine learning models to solve the sudoku puzzle itself rather draw conclusions about the puzzle difficulty.
+The most related academic paper is "Difficulty Rating of Sudoku Puzzles: An Overview and Evaluation" by Radek Pelanek [@ref1].
+In this paper, Pelanek discusses what contributes to Sudoku difficulty, but approaches the problem using traditional algorithms rather than through data mining or machine learning as we do.
+We were unable to find any other related works that attempt to use machine learning to answer our proposed questions.

 # Methods